biplavpoudel/BuildingLinuxServer/README.md

   Kerberos keys available: True
 ```

-To find information on a user, we can use:
+2. To find information on a user, we can use:
 ```
 ipa user-find bip
 ```
-with resulting output as:
+The resulting output as:
 ```
 --------------
 1 user matched